-A Yemeni government delegation traveled to Athens on Sunday to negotiate with the US firm Delma on the construction of a 500-million-dollar power plant, the official news agency SABA reported.
+A Yemeni government delegation travelled to Athens on Sunday to negotiate with the US firm Delma on the construction of a $500-million power plant, the official news agency SABA reported.

 The gas-powered plant in Marib, eastern Yemen, is due to go on line in 2003 and will be the country's first private power station.